ni8mr/bangladeshi-locations-in-google-sheet/README.md

 # Important notes

 1. **Google sheet update doesn't become visible immediately**.
-You need to click on a differet cell to trigger the re-render of the sheet and relevant changes will become visible. <br>Example - After updating **division** selection, click on a different cell and than dropdown with the relevant **districts** will become available.
+You can wait for 1-2 seconds or click on a differet cell to trigger the re-render of the sheet and relevant changes will become visible. <br>Example - After updating **division** selection, you can click on a different cell and than dropdown with the relevant **districts** will become available.

 2. **You need to provide necessary permission to the script to access your google sheet.**